-One of our key chronokine targets identified using the ALK platform is eotaxin.
-Eotaxin is an immunomodulatory chemokine that is increased in normal aging and in multiple diseases of aging.
-It has been implicated in Alzheimer’s disease, Parkinson’s disease, Retinal diseases and other aging-related diseases that involve systemic inflammation, demonstrating effects both in the CNS and in the periphery.
+One the key chronokine targets identified using Alkahest’s platform is eotaxin.
+Eotaxin is an immunomodulatory chemokine that is increased in normal aging as well as multiple diseases of aging.
+It has been implicated in Alzheimer’s disease, Parkinson’s disease, retinal diseases and other aging-related diseases that involve systemic inflammation, demonstrating effects both in the CNS and in the periphery.
 Targeting this chronokine may cause improvements via two mechanisms—a broad anti-inflammatory mechanism and an immune modulatory mechanism through the body’s innate immune cells.

 Alkahest is developing AKST4290, an inhibitor against CCR3, the natural receptor for eotaxin.
 AKST4290 is an orally effective drug designed to block eotaxin from binding to its G-protein coupled receptor (GPCR) CCR3.
 CCR3 plays an important modulatory role in inflammation, immune cell recruitment, and neovascularization; processes important for the pathogenesis of wet age-related macular degeneration (wet AMD) and other neurological and immunological diseases.

 Importantly, AKST4290 is a small molecule that is easy to administer orally as a pill twice a day.
 This represents a significant convenience benefit for patients in the diseases studied.